Nurse-Athletes Shine in Milano Cortina as Paralympics Approach

 FIGS is outfitting over 150 U.S. Olympic healthcare pros, including nurses, for Milano Cortina 2026.
 "Every record and podium is built on years of unseen effort, and healthcare professionals are the ones who help create that foundation," said ski legend Lindsey Vonn, partnering with FIGS.

 These stories remind us nurses don't just save lives in hospitals, they medal on the world stage too.
-The real nurse-athletes who are headed to Milano Cortina 2026 deserve the spotlight, because they’re doing something most of us can barely imagine: charting by day, chasing podiums by night.
+The real nurse-athletes competing at Milano Cortina 2026 deserve the spotlight, because they’re doing something most of us can barely imagine: charting by day, chasing podiums by night.

-You can cheer on these nurse-athletes at the Milano Cortina Olympics (February 6-22) and Paralympics (March 6-15) on NBC and Peacock.
+Though the Milano Cortina Olympics has concluded, you can still cheer on nurse-athletes at the Paralympics (March 6-15) on NBC and Peacock.

-🤔Nurses, will you be watching the Olympics?
+🤔Nurses, are you watching the nurses at the Olympics and Paralympics?
 Share your thoughts below.

 If you have a nursing news story that deserves to be heard, we want to amplify it to our massive community of millions of nurses!
 Get your story in front of Nurse.org Editors now - click here to fill out our quick submission form today!